ianroller4/Just-The-Docs-Template/docs/git-life-cycle.md

 ## States of Files in The Git Life Cycle
-There two states of a file in your working directory, they can either be untracked or tracked.
+There are two possible states a file in your working directory can be, tracked or untracked.
 A tracked file means it was included in the latest commit within Git.
 A tracked file can be either unmodifed, modified, or staged.

 As you edit files, Git sees them as modified, because you’ve changed them since your last commit.
 As you work, you selectively stage these modified files and then commit all those staged changes, and the cycle repeats.